xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 Following the Vagrant model, over XR SSH, we use the "bash" CLI to access the docker client on the NCS5500/ASR9k:

-**Note**: NCS5500 steps are described, but ASR9k works in exactly the same way.
+**Note**: The steps for ASR9k are identical.
+NCS5500 steps are shown below.
 {: .notice--warning}